Grupo Aeromexico SAB de CV research snapshot

 Munger risk inversion

-The thesis fails if fuel costs spike, the Mexican peso depreciates sharply, Mexico-US travel demand declines from recession or geopolitical factors, discount carriers take market share, the company fails to maintain post-Chapter 11 cost discipline, or another Black Swan event disrupts aviation.
+The thesis fails if demand keeps softening (July passenger traffic was already down 6.1% year over year), fuel costs spike, the Mexican peso depreciates sharply, discount carriers take market share, the company posts more losing quarters, or another Black Swan event disrupts aviation.

 Management

 Andres Conesa Labastida has been CEO since 2005, leading Aeromexico through the pandemic, Chapter 11 restructuring, and NYSE relisting.
-The key test is whether the company can sustain margins, manage debt, and compete effectively in the post-restructuring environment.
+The key test now is whether management can reverse the June 2026 loss, sustain margins, manage debt, and compete effectively in a softer demand environment.

 Industry trend